javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 The `base` can vary from `2` to `36`.
 By default it's `10`.

-Most often use cases are:
+Common use cases for this are:

 - **base=16** is used for hex colors, character encodings etc, digits can be `0..9` or `A..F`.
 - **base=2** is mostly for debugging bitwise operations, digits can be `0` or `1`.